MethodAtlas

 Concept Check

 You estimate CATEs using a causal forest on observational (non-experimental) data and find that older individuals have smaller treatment effects.
-A colleague suggests this could be driven by differential selection into treatment rather than true heterogeneity.
+A colleague suggests this finding could be driven by differential selection into treatment rather than true heterogeneity.
 How can you address this concern?

 Exercises